OLLI at Duke • Spring Term 2025

 Instructor : Alan Teasley

 Alan Teasley began his career as a high school English and drama teacher.
 After retiring from the Durham Public Schools in 2006, he taught in Duke’s Master of Arts in Teaching Program.
 He is an avid theatergoer with a particular fondness for American musicals.
-This is his fifteenth course on musical theater for OLLI.
+This is his sixteenth course on musical theater for OLLI.
 Previous courses have focused on the musicals of Stephen Sondheim, Rodgers & Hammerstein, Kander & Ebb, Frank Loesser, Lerner & Loewe, Jerry Herman, Bock & Harnick, Leonard Bernstein,” Rodgers & Hart, George & Ira Gershwin, Irving Berlin, Cole Porter, and Stephen Schwartz.
+All materials for these courses are on this website, except for the two courses on Stephen Sondheim which are located at https://www.sondheim101.com/